Arora-Yash-coder/youtube_ui/README.md

 # youtube_ui

-A project to parctise flutter ui.
+A project to parctise flutter ui and its miniplayer.